Jules and Jim

 Jules and Jim (Jules et Jim /fr/) is a 1962 French New Wave romantic drama film directed, produced and co-written by François Truffaut.
 Set before, during, and after World War I, it follows a love triangle involving French bohemian Jim (Henri Serre), his shy Austrian friend Jules (Oskar Werner), and Jules' girlfriend and later wife Catherine (Jeanne Moreau).
+Hailed as a definitive example of French New Wave (Nouvelle Vague) cinema, the film is still regarded as a classic.
+It won the 1962 Étoile de Cristal, with Moreau winning that year's prize for best actress.